Azygos vein: Structure

 The azygos vein transports deoxygenated blood from the posterior walls of the thorax and abdomen into the superior vena cava.

 It is formed by the union of the ascending lumbar veins with the right subcostal veins at the level of the 12th thoracic vertebra, ascending to the right of the descending aorta and thoracic duct, passing behind the right crus of diaphragm, anterior to the vertebral bodies of T12 to T5 and right posterior intercostal arteries.
 At the level of T4 vertebrae, it arches over the root of the right lung from behind to the front to join the superior vena cava.
 The trachea and oesophagus is located medially to the arch of the azygous vein.

-The "arch of the azygos vein" (arcus venae azygos) is an important anatomic landmark.
+The "arch of the azygos vein" (arcus vena azygos) is an important anatomic landmark.
 As an anatomical variation in 1–2% of the population, the arch can be displaced laterally, thereby creating a pleural septum separating an azygos lobe from the upper lobe of the right lung.

 The origin and anatomical course of the azygos vein are quite variable.
 Usually, there is a singular azygos vein on the right side of the body.
 However, the azygos vein is occasionally located in the midline or two independent veins may be present like in early embryonic development.
 In some rare variations, for example, it also drains thoracic veins, bronchial veins, and even gonadal veins.
 The vein is so named because it has no symmetrically equivalent vein on the left side of the body.